GiromettaMarco/brainlight/README.md

 {{book>genre>name}}
 ```

 To access variables inside a context use the ```>``` symbol.
-A context could be an object or an associative array according to the language.
+A context could be an object or an associative array according to the language rules.

 Contextual access can be used every time a tag makes reference to a variable.